 Can I take classes without applying to a degree program?

 Casual course takers with an earned bachelor's degree may take one or two courses without applying to a degree or certificate program; that is, as a don-degree or non-matriculating student.
 Students not yet admitted to a certificate program must be admitted before completion of their second course in order for those courses to count toward the certificate program.
 Students not yet admitted to a degree program may take a maximum of four courses and receive letter grades in most departments.
 For specific departmental requirements, please check individual department websites.
 Once these maximums are reached, additional course registrations will be changed to pass/fail status and may not be used for degree credit.
 Registration for graduate courses as a non-degree student does not guarantee admission to a WPI graduate program.

 Are part-time students eligible for student loans?

-Part-time students are eligible to apply for student loans as long as the student is taking at least two classes during the term.
+Part-time students are eligible to apply for student loans as long as they are taking at least two classes during the semester.